Winds, Storms and Cyclones Class 7

 Thunderstorm

-a) A thunderstorm occurs when the air moves violently with high speed.
+a) A thunderstorm occurs when the air moves violently at high speed.
 It is a weather event characterised by the swift movement of falling water, along with rising warm air, resulting in distinctive features such as sound (thunder), lightning, heavy rain, and strong wind.

 b) Thunderstorms are typically found in hot and humid tropical areas.